 I recommend putting your candies in a sturdy plastic bag and placing a towel over and under the bag before crushing them.
 Hello, pretty conversation heart candies (except when you get up close), you are about to be demolished.

-Luckily, that’s the hardest part about making these conversation heart cookies.
-The rest is easy peazy
+Luckily, that’s the most difficult part about making these conversation heart cookies.
+The rest is easy peazy.
+Just mix up the cookie batter with crushed conversation hearts and place rounded tablespoons of dough on a cookie sheet.

 I promise it really is ridiculously easy.
 All you do is beat egg whites, light corn syrup, and salt together for a few minutes.
 And then mix in confectioners’ sugar, vanilla, and cream of tartar.
 And you’ll never buy fluff again.